JuanFMontesinos/torch_mir_eval/README.md

 Pytorch implementation of [mir_eval](https://craffel.github.io/mir_eval/).
 Not backpropagable.
 Algorithm is ~ 5 times faster
-Tests carried out using torch.Float64, Nvidia Quadro P6000, ADM Threadripper 1920X in a single run
+Tests carried out using torch.Float64, Nvidia Quadro P6000, ADM Threadripper 1920X for a single run

-**Note: `float64` is preferred to achieve high tolerance during the computation (~1e-15).
+**Note: `float64` is preferred to achieve small error during the computation (~1e-15).
 Using `float32` implies a tolerance ~1e-5 and results may diverge from original's `mir_eval`**